India Post: India Post GDS Jobs: Government jobs to get 10th pass in postal department, get this salary, see details

 Pay scale

-Range – Minimum TRCA for 4 hours / Level 1 in TRCA slab slabs – Minimum TRCA for 5 hours / Level 2 in TRCA slabs
+Category – Minimum TRCA for 4 hours / level 1 in TRCA slab slabs – Minimum TRCA for 5 hours / Level 2 in TRCA slabs

 BPM – Rs.
 12,000 – Rs.
 14,500